-If you're into creamy, juicy tender chicken packed with ultimate flavor and served over a bed of egg noodles, then you will fall in love with this Instant Pot Chicken Paprika recipe.
-It takes less than 30 minutes to make for an easy weeknight meal!
+If you're into creamy, juicy, tender chicken packed with ultimate flavor and served over a bed of egg noodles, then you are going to fall hard for this Instant Pot Chicken Paprika recipe.

 If you're into ultimate comfort, you'll probably also love these Instant Pot recipes: